nbproject/nbproject/INSTALL.md

   * core ubuntu dependencies can be installed by running 'sudo make prereqs'

 ### CORE DEPENDENCIES
-These can be installed as ubuntu packages
+These can be installed as ubuntu packages.
+See installation instructions below for Mac OSX.

     python (>= 2.6)
     postgresql (>= 8.4)